 So, when I get your manuscript, I do a word count, and divide by 250.
 That's the number of pages.

-I take checks (made out to Bonita Kale), money orders (ditto), and PayPal.
+I take checks, money orders, and PayPal.
 Don't worry about the time it takes to mail a check; just let me know you mailed it.
 I don't wait for it to arrive to start working.

 You e-mail the piece.
 I e-mail it back, with suggested changes, comments, and notes.
 (If you want me to print it out and snail-mail it back to you, I can do that, but it costs a lot more.)